PIPELINE 101

 Why Pipeline 101?

 “Pipeline 101” seeks to be your introductory resource for energy pipeline information.
-We invite you to learn about the history of pipelines, how pipelines work, where pipelines are located, why we need pipelines and more.
-The information in Pipeline 101 has been compiled from industry, government, research experts and published materials.
+We invite you to learn about the history of pipelines, how pipelines work, where pipelines are located, why we need pipelines, and more.
+The information in Pipeline 101 has been compiled from industry, government and research experts, and published materials.